diegofrayo/diegofrayo/README.md

 # 👋 Welcome

 - 👤  I'm **Diego Rayo** | **@diegofrayo**
-- 👀  I'm unemployed at the moment, looking for jobs opportunities | **(React, TypeScript, Node.js, GraphQL)**
+- 👨‍💻  I'm a Software Developer.
+Focused on JavaScript, TypeScript, React, Next.js, Tailwind CSS, and Node.js
-- 🔗  Visit my website to get to know more about me | **[diegofrayo.vercel.app](http://diegofrayo.vercel.app)**
+- 🔗  Visit my website for getting to know about me | **[diegofrayo.vercel.app](http://diegofrayo.vercel.app)**

 # ⚒️ My projects

 - **⭐ Active projects:**
   - [website](https://github.com/diegofrayo/website): This repo contains my website source code.
-At the moment, this is my main project, I'm working and improving it constantly
+At the moment, this is my main project, I'm working and improving it often
 - 📚 **Abandoned projects:** These are projects that I build to learn how to work some things like schemas validators, react hooks and other stuff.
 I used some of these projects on my personal projects long time ago, just that
   - [redux-utils](https://github.com/diegofrayo/redux-utils): Enhanced useReducer hook and a redux-duck implementation
   - [styles](https://github.com/diegofrayo/styles): Utilities to create components and css styles using emotion.sh